Delta proposes N378 billion budget for 2021

-In a post Exco briefing, the Commissioner for Information, Charles Aniagwu, said that about N174 billion would be used for recurrent expenditure while N203 billion would be channelled into critical infrastructure, emphasising that the budget would be used mainly to advance the ‘Stronger Delta Vision’ of the state government.
+In a post Exco briefing, the Commissioner for Information, Mr. Charles Aniagwu said that about N174 billion would be used for recurrent expenditure while N203 billion would be channelled into critical infrastructure, emphasising that the budget would be used mainly to advance the ‘Stronger Delta Vision’ of the state government.

 “The first very important decision that was reached at today’s exco is the approval of the draft estimate of 2021 budget of the state.
 A budget of N372 billion was presented by the Economic Planning Ministry for consideration at Exco.